rebeccadavidsson/programmeren-2/problems/adventure-less/adventure.md

 Implement an object-oriented version of Crowther's Adventure game using the class structure provided below.
 It should:

+1. implement loading of the map:
-* handle command line arguments to open the correct datafile
+	* handling command line arguments to open a given datafile
-* implement methods for loading data into objects
+	* loading map data into a series of objects
-* implement a method for moving the player
+2. implement user interaction:
-* the game should prompt the user for commands and either execute those or warn about a non-existent command
+	* prompting the user for commands and execute those
-* the game should make use of the `Room` class
+	* warn about non-existent commands
+	* moving the player from room to room
+3. implement game logic:
-* implement forced movements
+	* forced movements
-* the game must be winnable
+	* solving the game

 ### Distribution